SketchUp/sketchup-safe-observer-events/README.md

 Mix-in module that implements wrappers for executing model changes from observer events safely*.

 * **NOTE** It's not 100% safe.
 There is always possible to break stuff will observers.
 See example at the bottom of this readme for example.
+* **ATTENTION!** Never, ever, ever, use this wrapper methods for events that doesn't modify the model.
+If you do you will trigger another bug where commiting an empty transparent operation will mess up the Undo stack and possibly crash SketchUp!

 Usage
 -----